-- 3.1 Everyone has rights with regard to the way in which their personal data is handled.
-During the course of our activities as a school we will collect, store and process personal data about our pupils, workforce, parents and others.
-This makes us a data controller in relation to that personal data. - 3.2 We are committed to the protection of all personal data and special category personal data for which we are the data controller. - 3.3 The law imposes significant fines for failing to lawfully process and safeguard personal data and failure to comply with this policy may result in those fines being applied. - 3.4.
+3.1.
+Everyone has rights with regard to the way in which their personal data is handled.
+During the course of our activities as an organisation, we will collect, store and process personal data about our pupils, workforce, parents and others.
+This makes us a data controller in relation to that personal data.

+3.2.
+We are committed to the protection of all personal data and special category personal data for which we are the data controller.

+3.3.
+The law imposes significant fines for failing to lawfully process and safeguard personal data and failure to comply with this policy may result in those fines being applied.

+3.4.
 All members of our staff and workforce will comply with this policy when processing personal data on our behalf.
 Any breach of this policy may result in disciplinary or other action.